Two Of The Best Blues Guitar Lessons Online

 Stage 2: Late Beginner to intermediate

-- Quick start for beginners: blues shuffle, 12 bar blues, 7th chords, blues turnaround
+- Quick start for beginners: blues shuffle, 12 bar, 7th chords, turnarounds

-- Tools and techniques: all 5 patterns of the minor pentatonic scale, blues licks, major pentatonic scale, more turnarounds, blues in specific styles (rhumba, minor, funky)
+- Tools and techniques: all 5 patterns of the minor pentatonic scale, licks, major pentatonic scale, more turnarounds, and in specific styles (rhumba, minor, funky)

 Stage 3: Intermediate to late intermediate

-The next stage of TrueFire’s blues course builds onto stage 2 and provides more examples, rhythm patterns, licks and techniques.
+The next stage of this course builds onto stage 2 and provides more examples, rhythm patterns, licks and techniques.

 It’s important to note that unlike the stage 2 lessons, the lessons in this stage were not developed specifically for this blues course.
 They are actually individual lessons picked out of their massive library of existing courses, and presented in a structure that help build your blues skill-set one lesson at a time.

-- Rhythm principles: slow blues, 12/8 blues rhythm, 12 bar shuffle variations, blues styles (boogie woogie, rhumba, funky, New Orleans, country)
+- Rhythm principles: slow blues, 12/8 rhythm, 12 bar shuffle variations, styles (boogie woogie, rhumba, funky, New Orleans, country)

-- Rhythm approaches: more blues rhythm studies, rhythm techniques with loads of example grooves
+- Rhythm approaches: more rhythm studies, rhythm techniques with loads of example grooves

 - Lick vocabulary: building your own blues licks using the minor and major blues scales, mixing the minor and major blues scales, more lick examples, texas blues licks